mitre/caldera/docs/How-to-Build-Agents.md

 * **server**: The location (IP or FQDN) of the C2 server
 * **platform**: The operating system
 * **host**: The hostname of the machine
+* **group**: Either red or blue.
+This determines if your agent will be used as a red or blue agent.
 * **username**: The username running the agent
 * **architecture**: The architecture of the host
 * **executors**: A list of executors allowed on the host